Stephen J. Adler

-Reg manages editorial operations, budgets, administration, safety and security for a 2,500-person newsroom; oversees data journalism and graphics; liaises with technology and R&D teams to build newsroom capabilities and tools.
-At Reuters, he created the award-winning Connected China project, and drove development its social media verification tool, Tracer.
-He was previously Editor-in-Chief of the South China Morning Post, based in Hong Kong, and had a 16-year run with The Wall Street Journal, including as a Deputy Managing Editor in New York, where he developed its data journalism team, and as the longest-serving Editor of the Journal’s Asian Edition.
-He speaks regularly at conferences on trends in journalism.
-He’s also heavily involved in non-profit news, sitting on a number of boards of such organizations.
+Gina manages editorial operations, budgets, administration, safety and security for a 2,300-person newsroom; she works closely with the data journalism and graphics teams, and with the technology and R&D teams to build newsroom capabilities and tools.
+At Reuters, she created the award-winning Connected China project, and drove development its social media verification tool, Tracer.
+Gina – then Reg – was previously Editor-in-Chief of the South China Morning Post, based in Hong Kong, and had a 16-year run with The Wall Street Journal, including as a Deputy Managing Editor in New York, where she developed its data journalism team, and as the longest-serving Editor of the Journal’s Asian Edition.
+She speaks regularly at conferences on trends in journalism.
+Gina is also involved in non-profit news, serving on a number of boards of such organizations.

 Global Head, Ethics and Standards, Reuters

 Alix Freedman is the Global Head, Ethics and Standards for Reuters.
 Alix works closely with reporters and editors on major stories, final-reading many high signature pieces, and holding the company to the high standards set out in the Thomson Reuters Trust Principles.
 She also handles post-publication issues.